-Your pituitary gland is located just below your brain.
-It releases eight hormones that each plays its own role in your body processes.
-Functions range from stimulating bone growth to prompting your thyroid gland to release hormones that control your metabolism.
+Your pituitary gland is located on the underside of your brain.
+It releases eight hormones.
+Each of these hormones plays a role in how your body function.
+These functions range from stimulating bone growth to prompting your thyroid gland to release hormones that control your metabolism.

 Hormones produced by the pituitary gland include:

-Sometimes, your pituitary gland does not release enough of one or more of these hormones.
-This underactivity is called hypopituitarism.
+Hypopituitarism occurs when your pituitary gland does not release enough of one or more of these hormones.

-Your pituitary gland may stop producing enough of one or more of its hormones if it has suffered trauma.
-For example, if you have had brain surgery, a brain infection, or a head injury, your pituitary gland may be affected.
+Trauma may cause your pituitary gland to stop producing enough of one or more of its hormones.
+For example, if you had brain surgery, a brain infection, or a head injury, may affect your pituitary gland.

 Certain tumors can also affect the function of this gland.
 These include:

 - sarcoidosis (a chronic lung disease)

 - hemochromatosis (a hereditary disease characterized by too much iron in the body)